 Commencement: The University provides graduates with a fall and spring commencement ceremony.
-Commencement participants are required to wear academic regalia consisting of a cap, gown, and tassel which may be purchased for a nominal fee through the UHWO Bookstore.
-Additional information is sent to prospective graduates approximately 4-6 weeks after the application deadline.
+Commencement participants are required to wear academic regalia consisting of a cap, gown, and tassel which may be purchased for a nominal fee through the UH West Oʻahu Bookstore.
+Additional information is sent to prospective graduates from the Academic Advising Office.